MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 ## Add Kaizala Action to a group

 You can publish a Kaizala Action to one or more groups.
-When you add a Kaizala Action to a group, all the group members will see the action in the Discover tab in the Kaizala phone app.
+When you add a Kaizala Action to a group, all the group members will see the action in the Discover tab on the Kaizala phone app.
 The action only appears to users who are members of the group you selected.

 In case of a group having managed Action palette, added Actions will be visible directly in the group's Action palette.